 - Nonprofit and charitable organizations.

-In addition to obligations that you must meet to receive a grant, it is crucial that you understand the rules for spending any financial aid.
+In addition to obligations that you must meet to receive a grant, it is crucial that you understand the rules for spending any grant-based financial aid you receive.
 For example, the federal government requires students who receive grants to meet requirements relating to the number of hours they must be enrolled in classes.
 Students also will likely need to maintain a certain grade point average (GPA) to keep their grants.

 Additionally, certain grants may require you to earn a specific degree or find a career in a particular field within a specified time frame.
 Should you fail to meet a grant or scholarship’s continued eligibility requirements, it is possible that your grant or scholarship could be turned into a loan that you would need to repay.